nezzzzzz/f1-fantasy-calculator/README.md

 # f1-fantasy-calculator

-A calculator tool for F1 Fantasy online game
+A driver and constructor setup calculator for F1 Fantasy